 Alternatively, Student 'B' might decide to participate in 2 FSG sessions (2% CEC), 2 integrative feedback activities (2% CEC), 1 peerScholar activity (2% CEC), and answer 2 discussion question on Portal (2% CEC).
-In this case, 2% + 2% + 2% + 2% = 8% CEC.
+In this case, 2% + 2% + 2% = 8% CEC.
 Although the approach taken by student 'B' is a little different, she/he would still earn the full 8% CEC credit at the end of term.
-This example highlights that any combination of activities can contribute to earning the full credit required in the course.
+This example highlights that any combination of activities can contribute to earning the full 8% credit.